Skip to main content

 What about privacy and security (and HIPAA)?

-Althea was built with the highest levels of security and privacy in mind.
+Althea was built with the highest levels of security and privacy in mind, beyond HIPPA technology requirements.
 The majority of our team previously worked at Epic, the largest electronic health records (EHR) company on the planet.
 We are intimately familiar with data privacy and security, PHI, and HIPAA.
 We treat the data that flows in our system as healthcare data and are preparing for the day when these programs and the rest of the medical world need to communicate privately and securely.

 Building a Track Record

 We have been helping state licensees streamline their operations and stay compliant since the start of 2025.
-About 50% of Oregon service centers use Althea for client management, screening, outcomes, and compliance.
-Similarly, as Colorado has kicked off, around 50% of healing centers are working closely with Althea.
+Around 75% of Oregon and Colorado centers use Althea for client management, screening, outcomes, compliance, scheduling, and payments.
 We are proud to partner with so many, and we are committed to helping hold space for them, so they can hold space for their clients.

 We are the user-experience-obsessed technology nerds - we look to the real experts for everything else.